andreasMazur/geoconv/README.md

-GeoConv provides implementations of- and interfaces to methods from publicly available prior work for computing local coordinate systems on triangle mesh- or point cloud data and for performing intrinsic surface convolutions, intended to facilitate academic purposes and non-commercial research on neural networks operating on surface data.
+GeoConv provides implementations of- and interfaces to methods from publicly available prior work for computing local coordinate systems on triangle mesh- or point cloud data and for performing intrinsic surface convolutions, intended to facilitate academic and non-commercial research on neural networks operating on surface data.

 Users of GeoConv are, through its use, employing methods from prior published work and are expected to acknowledge the original inventors of the used methods by citing the corresponding publications.